azukaar/GuPM/readme.md

 This idea is born from the frustration of having to give up my habits whenever I would switch off Javascript and lose NPM (Whether it would be in Ruby, Go, or even situations outside of coding).
 GuPM is claiming to take inspiration from the best things in Brew, NPM, Gem, etc...
 And compile them in a single tool, usable in any project.

  * 📦**Packages Manager**.
-Install packages from any repository and manage your project's dependency in a seamless way
+Install packages from any repository and manage dependencies in a seamless way
  * 🖥**CLI Manager**.
 Install and use CLI tools in a flexible way without conflicts
- * 🚏**Scripting language**.
-Bye bye Bash, GuPM is bundled with GuScript, allowing you to build cross platform scripts for your project
+ * 🚏**Scripting**.
+GuPM is bundled with GuScript, allowing you to build cross platform scripts for your project
  * 🐙**Packed with features**.
 Manage configs, environment variables, CI, and more!
  * 🔥**Even more to come!** See : XXX for the roadmap of feature.
 You are welcomed to contribute!